a Special Anniversary Rate for tct 2018!

 Exhibitors must comply with the Accreditation Council for Continuing Medical Education (ACCME) standards and guidelines for medical education, including those guidelines for commercial support.
 Commercial support from industry does not influence educational content, faculty selection, and/or product usage at TCT.

-Exhibitors must follow the guidelines of the Occupational Safety and Health Administration (OSHA) in Denver, Co, for disposal of hazardous waste materials.
+Exhibitors must follow the guidelines of the Occupational Safety and Health Administration (OSHA) in San Diego, CA, for disposal of hazardous waste materials.

-Industry may not conduct any programming that could be perceived as educational in nature without following the proper channels, submitting an Application to Conduct a Satellite Symposia (ie, Breakfast Meeting, Presentation Theater Program, or Evening Symposium) and paying the appropriate associated fees.
+Industry may not conduct any programming that could be perceived as educational in nature without following the proper channels, submitting an Application to Conduct a Satellite Programs (ie, Breakfast Program, Presentation Theater Program, or Evening Program) and paying the appropriate associated fees.
 Educational programming is defined as speaker or multiple speakers providing a lecture or presentation to an audience.
-Companies who violate this guideline will receive a 20-point deduction in the 2018 priority point system for every one hour of the unsanctioned activity.
+Companies who violate this guideline will receive a 20-point deduction in the 2019 priority point system for every one hour of the unsanctioned activity.

 All materials used in the exhibit area must conform to local fire ordinances and be in accordance with regulations established by the National Association of Fire Underwriters.
 All displays are subject to inspection by the Fire Prevention Bureau.
 Aisles must be kept clear at all times.
 Fire stations and fire extinguisher equipment are not to be covered or obstructed in any manner.